muratk3n/thirdwave/en/README.md

 ---

-Couldnt they just fake a good earnings report with some good ol' people power? ✊
+Couldnt they just fake a good earnings report with people power?

 "GameStop stock plummets 27 percent following earnings report.
 The stock was among the first to get a huge Reddit and social media